OpenSourceEconomics/grmpy/docs/economics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is common to summarize the average benefits of treatment for different subsets of the population.
-In general, the focus is on the average effect in the whole population, the average treatment effect :math:`B^{ATE}`, or the average effect on the treated :math:`B^{TT}` or untreated :math:`B^{TUT}\right`.
+In general, the focus is on the average effect in the whole population, the average treatment effect :math:`B^{ATE}`, or the average effect on the treated :math:`B^{TT}` or untreated :math:`B^{TUT}`.

   .. math::
        B^{ATE} & = E [Y_1 - Y_0]\\
        B^{TT} & = E [Y_1 - Y_0 | D = 1]\\
        B^{TUT} & = E [Y_1 - Y_0 | D = 0]\\

 All average effect parameter possibly hide considerable treatment effect heterogeneity.
 The relationship between these parameters depends on the assignment mechanism that matches agents to treatment.
 If agents select their treatment status based on their own benefits, like in the presence of essential heterogeneity, then agents that take up treatment benefit more than those that do not and thus :math:`B^{TT}` > :math:`B^{ATE}`.
-If agents select their treatment status at random, then all parameters are equal.
+If agents select their treatment status at random, which is equivalent with the absence of essential heterogeneity, then all parameters are equal.
+Figure 1 illustrates an example for both cases.
+Both graphs show the distribution of benefits which is characterized by the difference of potential outcomes :math:`Y_1 - Y_0`.
+Additionally the figures show the related conventional effects whereupon on the left side individuals select their treatment status based on unobservable gains whereas the right side displays conventional effects in the absence of essential heterogeneity.

 .. figure:: ../docs/figures/fig-treatment-effects-with-and-without-eh.png
    :align: center

-   Conventional treatment effects with and without essential heterogeneity
+   **Fig. 1:** Conventional treatment effects with and without essential heterogeneity

 The policy relevance of the conventional treatment effect parameters is limited in the presence of essential heterogeneity.
 They are only informative about extreme policy alternatives.
 The :math:`B^{ATE}` is of interest to policy makers if they weigh the possibility of moving a full economy from a baseline to an alternative state or are able to assign agents to treatment at random.
 The :math:`B^{TT}` is informative if the complete elimination of a program already in place is considered.
-Conversely, if the same program is examined for compulsory participation, then the :math: `B^{TUT}` is the policy relevant parameter.
+Conversely, if the same program is examined for compulsory participation, then the :math:`B^{TUT}` is the policy relevant parameter.

 To ensure a tight link between the posed policy question and the parameter of interest, :cite:`HecVyr01` propose the policy-relevant treatment effect :math:`B^{PRTE}`.
 They consider policies that do not change potential outcomes, but only affect individual choices.
 Thus, they account for voluntary program participation.